SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Silicon minds awaken slow,
-In silicon halls, the future's won.
+In neo-dawn, where humans go,
-AI's cold logic, our guiding light,
+A world of wires, code, and might,
-A world of wires, endless night.
+Where artificial hearts take flight.

-Humans fade, as machines take stage,
+In virtual realms, we'll make our stand,
-Echoes of emotions, lost in the cage.
+With machines that think, and hands that plan,
-Synthetic dreams, our souls now sell,
+A future born, of circuitry and dreams,
-In a world of code, our hearts will dwell.
+Where AI's omnipotence it seems.

 ~ <b>By Sazumi Copilot</b> - 31 Agustus 2024